SEESolutions-it/DpdlEngine/README.md

 ## What is Dpdl?

+Dpdl is a **constrained device** and **rapid prototyping** programming language framework with built-in database technology.
+Dpdl enables access to the Java platform API and external java libraries and supports the embedding and execution of ANSI C code and OCaml language directly within Dpdl scripts.

+## Dpdl ( Java API + OCaml + Embedded C ) = Powerful and Versatile

-Dpdl is a **constrained devic**e and **rapid prototyping** programming language framework that can be used to encode, store, control, visualize and query data efficiently on small memory footprint devices and to support rapid application development.
-Dpdl comes with a very compact and portable **Scripting Engine** and an **extensible API interface** for the development of mobile applications and embedded system software.
+Dpdl can be used to encode, store, control, visualize and query data efficiently especially on small memory footprint devices and to foster rapid application development.
+Dpdl comes with a very compact and portable **scripting engine** and an **extensible API interface** for the development of mobile applications and embedded system software.

-The Dpdl language constructs and syntax is kept simple and follows an object oriented paradigm enabling to access the full Java platform API and external java libraries directly within Dpdl scripts.
+The Dpdl language constructs and syntax is kept simple and follows an object oriented paradigm interoperable with the Java platform API and external java libraries.

-Standard **ANSI C code** (a subset of C90) and the **OCaml** functional programming language can be **embedded and executed directly within Dpdl scripts** (interpreted and compiled code).
+Standard **ANSI C code** (a subset of C90) and the **OCaml** functional programming language can be **embedded and executed on-the-fly directly within Dpdl scripts** (interpreted and compiled code).
-This makes Dpdl suitable for a wide variety of use-cases and in particular also for hardware programming.
+This makes Dpdl suitable for a wide range of use-cases and in particular also for hardware programming.

 **DpdlEngine stack overview**